Skip to main content

 Static analysis for the AI-PR era.

-1. Vulkro as an MCP tool inside Claude Code or Cursor.
-The editor calls Vulkro on every diff via the standard MCP protocol.
+2. On demand: Vulkro as an MCP tool in the editor.
+The assistant calls Vulkro over the standard MCP protocol.
 Add to your client config:

 {